alixhanbasha/ECommerce-SwagLabs-Java-Automation/README.md

 This is an example automation project that demonstrates the power and flexibility of Java + SerenityBDD with the Screen Play Pattern.

-On top of that, it's a project used to showcase skills and abilities I have gained throughout my career ( shameless plug :D ).
+On top of that, it's a project used to showcase skills and abilities I have gained throughout my career.
 * QA Automation Engineer
   * Writing high-level BDD scenarios
   * Implementing robust and stable test cases